dreamking60/d3-start-to-finish-leanpub/manuscript/32 PRACTICAL Finishing touches.md

 ### Set margin and padding sizes

-Add a little bit of left and right padding to the controls section (`#controls`) so that the menu and legend sit more inside the visualization:
+Add a little bit of left and right padding to the controls section (`#controls`) so that the menu and legend sit more inside the visualisation:

 {caption: "style.css", line-numbers: false}
 ```